lidat/knowledge-center/pages/knowledgedocs/Messaging Operations/Best Practices for Messaging with Predefined Content.md

 **Expectation setting for lunches and breaks**
 (only necessary if dealing with an active conversation)

-*Note: assuming that when a customer is unhappy to wait/it is clear to the agent that it is an active urgent conversation, the agent will reassign the conversation to the queue.
-You may want to consider a ‘welcome back’ type message for returning customers.*
+<div class="note">Note: assuming that when a customer is unhappy to wait/it is clear to the agent that it is an active urgent conversation, the agent will reassign the conversation to the queue.
+You may want to consider a ‘welcome back’ type message for returning customers.</div>

 1. I’m just headed out on a break, so we can pick up again in a bit.